ddmarin94/Pasapalabra-Game/readme.md

  ![img-example](https://raw.githubusercontent.com/ddmarin94/Pasapalabra-Game/master/img/Captura%20de%20pantalla%202017-07-15%20a%20las%2019.15.03.png)

 To Do:
  -Refactor code.
  -Add new questions.
  -Responsive design.
  -Add Sass.
  -Add Bootstrap.
+ -Add a gift on this file.